cumuli782/cc-AFM/docs/Advanced_example.md

 ```
 ppafm-plot-results --df --save_df
 ```
-With this command the frequency shifts are outputted in the xsf format and as actual images.
+With this command the frequency shifts are outputted in the xsf format (as df.xsf) and as actual images.
 The images are not needed for the further calculations, but can be useful to check if something goes wrong in the calculation.
 Remove --df if no image output is wanted.

 # Step 2: Generate the effective iso surfaces
 Now the effective charge iso surface has to be calculated.
 The effective isosurface differs from a regular charge isosurface, since it includes position changes due to the probe-particle deflections, potential decreases or increases in tunnel current due to the probe-tip interaction, and an averaging over the oscillation amplitude.
 For this, several parameters have to be known from the AFM calculation: